 For most of its first infancy, bitcoin had a price of less than a dollar.
 This is because no one was interested in trading bitcoin for US dollars.

 The digital currency first hit a price of USD 1,000 on Mt.
 Gox in late November 27, 2014.
 Its run, however, was short-lived.

-It wasn’t until February 2013 that bitcoin began gathering mainstream interest although according to this source, FOMO (fear of missing out) drove a lot of demand for bitcoin in 2016 through to 2017 (refer to the above graphic).
+It wasn’t until February 2013 that bitcoin began gathering mainstream interest, although according to Statistica, FOMO (fear of missing out) drove a lot of demand for bitcoin from 2016 through to 2017 (refer to the above graphic).